 To implement a long-term solution it’s important to recognize the underlying issue, which is that your feed update frequency may not match the dynamic turnover of your store.

 In this case, you should fix your structured data markup.
-You can also temporarily disable Google automatic updates to stop it from overwriting values until you have the microdata fixed.
+You can also temporarily disable Google automatic updates to stop it from overwriting values until you have

 Step by Step Solution